Burns & McDonnell: Armco Steel

-Employee-owned
+Employee ownership

-Its status as employee owned is considered a factor in producing higher workforce efficiency.
-The Employee Stock Ownership Plan (ESOP) owns 98% of Burns & McDonnell while management accounts for the remaining 2%.
+Its employee ownership status is considered a factor in producing higher workforce efficiency.
+The Employee Stock Ownership Plan (ESOP) owns 98% of Burns & McDonnell and management has 2%.
 All employees have the right to join the ESOP and are provided shares according to their contribution to the company with a cap of up to $265,000.
 Its workforce grew from 600 in 1985, to 5,600 in 2016 while its annual revenue rose from $41 million to $2.5 billion in the same timespan.
 By 2021, it had 7,600 employee-owners and the revenue rose to $5.7 billion in 2022.
-In 2016, it introduced a flexibility plan, which allowed the employees to shape their workplans in a way that they could take off every second Friday.
+In 2016, the Houston office introduced a flexibility plan, which allowed the employees to shape their workplans in a way that they could take off every second Friday.

 Acquisitions

 Originally an engineering company, it has expanded its focus into several areas throughout its history.
 In 1983, it acquired the C.W.
 Nofsinger Company, part of the chemical industry, and rebranded it as the Process & Industrial Group (P&I).
-In 2010, it purchased the specialist in bridge construction Harrington & Cortelyou and in 2012 it purchased AZCO from Wisconsin.
+In 2010, it purchased the specialist in bridge construction Harrington & Cortelyou and in 2016 it purchased AZCO from Wisconsin.
 AZCO has collaborated with Burns & McDonnell for decades in construction projects and was also 100% owned by its employees.
 In 2018, Ref-Chem from Baton Rouge, Louisiana was also acquired by Burns & McDonnell.

 Industry

 Burns & McDonnell is among the largest Engineering/Architecture companies in the US and a prominent contributor to US market for electrical designs.
-It is also active in the construction of military facilities, wind and solar energy installations, aviation, health care, and is active in the oil and chemical industry.
-In 2020 it was involved in raising the levels of twenty-one bridges over the highways I 35 and I 335 in the counties Sumner and Sedgwick in Kansas.
+It is active in the construction of military facilities, wind and solar energy installations, aviation, health care, and is active in the oil and chemical industry.
+In 2020, it was involved in raising the levels of twenty-one bridges over the highways I-35 and I-335 in Sumner and Sedgwick counties in Kansas.

-Branches
+Locations

-The company is headquartered in Kansas City and mainly active in the US, but also internationally.
-It is represented in over 50 cities across the US, but also has branches in Dubai, Canada, the United Kingdom and India.
+The company is headquartered in Kansas City, Missouri and mainly active in the US, but also internationally.
+It is represented in over 50 cities across the US, and has multiple branches in Canada, the United Kingdom and India; with singular offices also located in Dubai and Mexico City.